 Measure Code: RS-HVC-FBMT-V03-150601

+Review Deadline: 1/1/2020

 Gas High Efficiency Boiler

 Description

 High efficiency boilers achieve most gas savings through the utilization of a sealed combustion chamber and multiple heat exchangers that remove a significant portion of the waste heat from flue gasses.
 Because multiple heat exchangers are used to remove waste heat from the escaping flue gasses, some of the flue gasses condense and must be drained.